-The first step in dealing with an infected tree is to identify it.
-This is crucial because different tree species can be susceptible to different types of infections.
-In the case of ash trees, which are particularly vulnerable to the emerald ash borer (EAB) beetle, it is important to be aware of the symptoms of an infection.
+When it comes to dealing with an EAB-infected tree, the first and most crucial step is identification.
+Different tree species have varying susceptibilities to different types of infections.
+In the case of ash trees, which are particularly vulnerable to the EAB, being aware of the symptoms of infection is paramount.

-One common symptom of an infected ash tree is thinning of the canopy.
-As the EAB beetles feed on the inner bark of the tree, they disrupt the flow of nutrients and water, causing the tree to weaken.
-This can result in branches dying off and a noticeable reduction in the density of the tree’s foliage.
+One telltale sign of an infected ash tree is the thinning of the canopy.
+As the EAB beetles feed on the inner bark, they disrupt the tree’s flow of nutrients and water, resulting in weakened branches and a noticeable reduction in foliage density.

-Another telltale sign of an infected ash tree is the presence of D-shaped exit holes in the bark.
-These small, distinctively shaped holes are created by adult EAB beetles emerging from the tree after completing their larval stage.
-If you notice these exit holes on your ash tree, it is a strong indication that the tree is infected.
+Another unmistakable indication of an EAB-infected ash tree is the presence of D-shaped exit holes in the bark.
+These small, distinctive holes are created when adult EAB beetles emerge from the tree after completing their larval stage.
+The sight of these exit holes is a strong indicator of an infection.

 Vertical splits in the bark can also be a symptom of an ash tree infection.
-As the EAB beetles tunnel and feed under the bark, they create galleries that can cause the bark to crack and split vertically.
-These splits can be quite pronounced and extend from the base of the tree to the upper branches.
+The tunnels and feeding activities of the EAB beetles under the bark create galleries that can lead to pronounced, vertical cracks extending from the tree’s base to its upper branches.

 Options for Managing an Infected Tree: Treatment or Removal?

-Once you have confirmed an infection, the next step is to decide what to do with the tree.
-If the tree is small and has not yet lost too much foliage, it may be possible to treat it with insecticides.
-However, this is a costly and time-consuming process that will need to be repeated annually.
-It is also not guaranteed to save the tree.
-If the tree is large or has already lost a significant amount of foliage, it may be best to remove it.
-This is especially important if the tree is located near other ash trees, as the Emerald Ash Borer can quickly spread to neighboring trees.
+Once an infection is confirmed, the next critical decision is what to do with the tree.
+In cases where the tree is relatively small and hasn’t lost too much foliage, it might be possible to consider treatment with insecticides.
+However, it’s essential to understand that this is a costly and time-consuming process requiring annual repetition, with no guaranteed success.
+For larger trees or those that have already experienced significant foliage loss, removal may be the best course of action.
+This is especially crucial if the infected tree is situated near other ash trees, as the EAB can rapidly spread to its neighbors.

-When removing an infected tree, it is important to take precautions to prevent the spread of the Emerald Ash Borer.
-This includes properly disposing of the wood, either by burning it or taking it to a landfill that accepts infected material.
-It is also important to avoid transporting firewood from infected areas, as this is one of the main ways the beetle spreads.
+When it comes to removing an infected tree, it’s imperative to take precautions to prevent the spread of the Emerald Ash Borer.
+Proper disposal of the wood is essential, either through controlled burning or by transporting it to a landfill that accepts infected material.
+Equally vital is avoiding the transportation of firewood from infected areas, as this remains one of the primary means of EAB dissemination.